krzemienski/awesome-from-stars/README.md

 * [openfun/marsha](https://github.com/openfun/marsha): :clapper: An opensource LTI Learning Content Management System (LCMS)
 * [tryfabric/martian](https://github.com/tryfabric/martian): Markdown to Notion: Convert Markdown and GitHub Flavoured Markdown to Notion API Blocks and RichText 🔀📝
 * [thiagolioy/marvelapp](https://github.com/thiagolioy/marvelapp): Blog post on medium about the creation of a marvel app from ground up
-* [PrefectHQ/marvin](https://github.com/PrefectHQ/marvin): ✨ AI agents that spark joy
+* [PrefectHQ/marvin](https://github.com/PrefectHQ/marvin): an ambient intelligence library
 * [zenangst/MarvinXcode](https://github.com/zenangst/MarvinXcode): :hammer:A collection of nifty commands for your everyday workflow in Xcode
 * [steventroughtonsmith/marzipanify](https://github.com/steventroughtonsmith/marzipanify): Convert an iOS Simulator app bundle to an iOSMac (Marzipan) one (Unsupported & undocumented, WIP)
 * [antonreshetov/massCode](https://github.com/antonreshetov/massCode): This repository is outdated and no longer maintained.
 A new version of massCode is available! https://github.com/massCodeIO/massCode.
 A free and open source code snippets manager for developers.